List of Crystal Palace F.C. players: Players

 Peter Taylor was the first Palace player to score for England, and the second player to represent England whilst in Division Three.

 Ian Wright scored 117 goals in 277 appearances, the club's record post-war goalscorer.

 Wilfried Zaha scored 72 goals in 315 appearances, and is the club's record goalscorer in the top flight.

-Marc Guéhi has won 23 caps for England while at Palace and captained the club to win the FA Cup in 2025.
+Marc Guéhi won 23 caps for England while at Palace and captained the club to win the FA Cup in 2025.